cloudbec/laravel-apache-docker/README.md

 This image is a base imagem for Laravel application served by Apache with mod_php running **php 7**.

+This image is a lightweight laravel app ready production image.

+## Stack

+- Apache 2 with PHP mod
+- PHP 7
+- Node 6.6.2 *(Used only to run frontend tasks.
+Removed from the final image)*

+See `How to use this image` section for more details.

 ![logo PHP](php-logo.png) ![logo Laravel](laravel-logo.png) ![Apache](httpd-logo.png)

 [PHP][1]